david-knott/tigerlang/compiler/DIARY.md

 # Diary

+## Thursday 21st January 2020

+It looks like the issue is related to the break statement inside the while loop.
+I modified tbi-desugar so that the test condition would terminate, this worked.

 ## Tuesday 19th January 2020

 Upon further testing the issue discovered on the 19th is evident in more basic code.